Which Auto Insurance Companies Offer the Best Rates?

 You can shop by using companies’ websites (most provide online rate quotes) or by calling the companies directly.
 Some companies sell only through agents.

 When contacting agents, you may have to push hard to obtain reliable information.
-We often find that many insurance agents are unable to provide accurate price quotes and that some can’t correctly answer even the most basic questions about coverages, especially when we shop them for homeowners insurance rates.
-For auto insurance, we find that most agents can quote accurate rates, but problems still exist.
-Some agents quote wildly inaccurate rates, while others persistently push more coverage than requested.
+We often find some agents quote wildly inaccurate rates, while others persistently push more coverage than requested.

-Be wary of rate comparison websites such as TheZebra.com, NetQuote.com, Insurance.com, and others.
-Because these sites provide rates from only companies from which they receive commissions or fees, the lowest-priced companies often aren’t included in search results.
+Be wary of rate comparison websites such as TheZebra.com, NetQuote.com, Insurance.com, and many others.
+Because these sites provide rates from only companies from which they receive commissions or fees, we find the lowest-priced companies often aren’t included in search results.